 Laundry.
 Easily one of the most loved or most hated, chores in the home.
-You either think it’s loads of fun (pun intended) or know it as the daunting task that eats away at your Saturday morning.
-It used to drive me crazy, but after spending years figuring out this cleaning thing, I’ve finally got a routine down pat that makes doing laundry one of the easiest tasks in my home.
+You either think it’s loads of fun (see what I did there?) or know it as the daunting task that eats away at your Saturday morning.
+I’ll be honest it used to drive me crazy too, but after spending years in the cleaning game, I’ve finally got a routine that makes laundry one of the easier tasks in my home.
 So, for those of you that dread laundry day, here are my favorite laundry tips—the things that have really helped make my laundry routine easy-peasy.
 Hopefully, you can implement a few of these tips and make your laundry routine a little easier too.

-Preparing is literally half of this battle.
-If you plan your laundry out, it will become that much more efficient for you to do – less steps means less time spent.
-You’re probably thinking ‘how do you prepare to do laundry’?
-Simple!
-There are two keys steps: schedule and organize.
+Preparing is literally half the battle when it comes to laundry.
+If you plan your laundry day out, it will become that much more efficient—fewer steps means less time spent.
+You’re probably thinking: ‘how do you prepare to do laundry?’
+The answer is broken into two keys steps: schedule and organize.

-It’s much easier to get through a task if you allot a specific day and time frame to do it.
-On average, a single wash and dry cycle takes between 1-1.5 hours from start to finish.
-Multiply the number of loads you have by the time it takes to do it, and make sure you arrange enough time in a week to get it done.
+It’s much easier to get through a task if you allot a specific day and time to do it.
+On average, a single wash and dry cycle will take between 1-1.5 hours from start to finish.
+Multiply the number of loads you have to do by the time it takes to do it and you’ll have an idea of the time you’ll need to get it done.
 For some, it may require splitting the task over 1-2 days.
 I do 3 loads a week, and I weave it into my morning routine so that I grab a basket on the way downstairs as I make breakfast and then place the load in the dryer or hang it to dry before I leave for work.

-Next up is organizing.
-There is nothing worse than having a floor full of clothes and being unable to find the detergent (or realizing you’re out of it!).
-Keep a shelf or cart in your laundry room to organize everything you will need to do laundry (detergent, dish soap, vinegar, etc).
-Ideally, keep it within an arm’s reach of the washing machine to avoid wasting time or misplacing products.
-If you’re organized, you’ll also be able to keep track of the products you are running low on and replenish as necessary.
+There’s nothing worse than having a floor full of clothes or standing in front of the washing machine only to discover you’re out of it.
+Keep a shelf or cart in your laundry room to organize everything you’ll need to do laundry (detergent, dish soap, vinegar, etc).
+Ideally, keep it within arm’s reach to avoid wasting time or misplacing products.
+If you’re organized, you’ll also be able to keep track of the products you’re running low on and be able to effectively replenish as necessary.
 Having a garbage can in your laundry room will also be helpful so you have a place to throw away any dryer lint or pocket garbage while sorting.
 If you use laundry baskets, it’s best to get stackable baskets in the same size to save space and allow for easy storage.

-There is nothing worse than realizing your favorite white shirt is now tie-dyed…someone mixed in colors with the whites!
-To prevent any mishaps, invest in a good hamper (one that has two or three sections for whites/colors/darks) to divide and conquer the pile ahead of you.
+There’s nothing worse than realizing your favorite white shirt is now tie-dyed because someone mixed in colors with the whites!
+To prevent mishaps, invest in a good hamper (one that has two or three sections for whites/colors/darks) to divide and conquer the pile ahead of you.
 Not only will it help keep your laundry room floor clean, but it will prepare each load for washing.
 Request each family member deposit their clothing in the appropriate section to help ease sorting.

-As you sort, make sure to empty pockets, unbutton shirts, hook up bras, tie up strings, and for clothing rich in colors (or top-dyed like jeans), turn them inside out.
+As you sort, make sure to empty pockets, unbutton shirts, hook up bras, tie up strings, and for clothing rich in colors, turn them inside out.
 This will help prevent color transfer and keep your clothes looking new.

-In the process of sorting your clothes, be sure to read the labels.
-Put aside any items listed as hand wash, delicate or dry cleaning, since you’ll want to treat these separately.
-For lingerie, swimwear or socks, mesh bags will be your life saver.
-Gone will be the days of bras hooked on t-shirts or time spent investigating the case of the missing sock.
+In the process of sorting your clothes, be sure to read the labels!
+Put aside any items listed as hand-wash, delicate or dry cleaning, since you’ll want to treat these separately.
+For lingerie, swimwear or socks, mesh bags will be your life-saver.
+If you follow these steps the days of bras hooked on t-shirts, or time spent investigating the case of the missing sock, will be gone!

-Give your clothes a fighting chance and use original blue Dawn to deal with some of the toughest food stains, like tomato sauce, blueberries, and grease.
-After blotting up the stain, apply a quarter-sized squirt of Dawn directly to any cotton or polycotton fabric, covering the entire stained area, and rub it in using your fingers.
-You’ll want to spot test on a small area to make sure the material won’t be damaged and avoid using it on delicate fabrics like silk.
-Then, ideally launder as soon as possible.
-Also, Dawn is a terrific suds-creator so if you’re using a high efficiency (HE) front loader machine, it may increase your wash time.
-It’s amazing what Dawn can do to food stains, trust me!
-I have dealt with a fruit smoothie stain, an unfortunate oily splatter from a burger and tomato sauce incident this week alone with the blue stuff.
-It’s awesome!
+Give your clothes a fighting chance and use a little dish soap and water to deal with some of the toughest food stains—think tomato sauce, blueberries, curries, and grease.
+After blotting up the stain, apply a quarter-sized squirt of dish soap directly onto any cotton or polycotton fabric (avoid using it on delicate fabrics like silk), covering the entire stained area, and rub it in using your finger.
+Remember, you always want to spot test on a small area to make sure the material won’t be damaged.
+Then, ideally, launder as soon as possible.

-For delicate fabrics or difficult stains, oxygen powder is a staple to keep handy.
-It is safer to use than chlorine bleach and can be used on colors.
+For delicate fabrics or difficult stains, oxygen bleach is a staple in our stain removing arsenal.
+It’s safer to use than chlorine bleach and can be used on colors.
 It’s best to err on the side of caution, so always read the care label and test a small area on the fabric first.

-If you’re a fitness buff or find your clothes has a certain unwanted ‘smell’ to it, you can also try pre-treating your clothes in 1 part vinegar to 5 parts water before washing.
+If you’re a fitness buff or find your clothes have a certain unwanted smell, you can try pre-treating your clothes in 1 part vinegar to 5 parts water before washing.
 Don’t worry, your clothes won’t come out smelling like vinegar!

 It may come as a surprise, but beyond being energy inefficient, smaller loads of laundry don’t get your clothes as clean.
 Larger loads tend to have more variety in the size and shape of clothing, allowing them to use friction and agitation to their advantage.
-That being said, don’t overload your washer either, since it will cause adverse effects – your clothes can’t move around and your machine can’t bear the weight.
+That being said, don’t overload your washer either—your clothes can’t move around and your machine can’t bear the weight.
 You want your machine to look about 3/4 full and you shouldn’t have to use a broomstick to squeeze everything in before slamming the door shut.
 Remember, most loads can be done on a normal cycle, but always read and follow care instructions on clothing labels.
-By using your machine optimally, you can get the most amount of laundry done with the least amount of loads.
+By using your machine optimally, you can get the most amount of laundry done with the least amount of effort.

 Drying Your Clothes